 It’s a vicious cycle, and it’s one that usually proves detrimental if help isn’t sought.

 Alcohol also causes erectile dysfunction.
 For some, this can be temporary (only an issue while the individual is intoxicated).
 However, over time and with heavy drinking, this can become a permanent problem.
 And, for romantic relationships, this creates quite an issue.

 Additionally, the lack of sexual intimacy combined with the lack of emotional intimacy, the high degree of selfishness and lack of consideration, and the constant victimization discussed above only add to the frustration for romantic partners.
 Eventually, this lethal combination kills the romance and the relationship itself.

 Because alcoholism is a systemic disease, the toxic characteristics of the disease spread to the individuals closely involved.
 Maladaptive behaviors, codependency and other forms of dysfunction quickly develop within the family and other close relationships.

-In this way, there are spouses, significant others, friends and so on who will hold onto the relationship long after it is dead, hooked on the idea of what was or could be.
-These instances prove to be very toxic for everyone involved as it enables the addicted individual and sabotages any hope of personal growth or true love and serenity for those holding to them.
+In this way, there are spouses, significant others, friends, and so on who will hold onto the relationship long after it is dead, hooked on the idea of what was or could be.
+These instances prove to be very toxic for everyone involved as it enables the addicted person and sabotages any hope of personal growth or true love and serenity for those holding to them.